 We believe that we can get more done together than we would alone and value our partnerships with our siblings in faith from other faith traditions.
 We are a member church of the Greater Boston Interfaith Organization and frequently participate in their justice actions in collaboration with our Jewish and Muslim neighbors.
 To learn more about our work in this area, please visit our interfaith partnerships page.

 The mission of the Earth Stewardship Team is to inspire and enable First Church members, friends and affiliates to take faithful, robust, and effective action in response to the climate emergency unfolding in God’s creation.
-We seek to mitigate the social injustices of the severe impact of climate change on the poor in our local community, in Greater Boston and throughout the world.
+We seek to mitigate the social injustices of the severe impact of climate change on frontline communities in Cambridge, greater Boston, and throughout the world.